feider/pythagoras/README.md

 ## run
-To run it on linux you need the SDL2_ttf library.
+To run it on linux you need the SDL2 and SDL2_ttf libraries.

 ## build
 To build on linux you need the SDL2 and SDL2_ttf library headers.